Social Security Calculator

 Supplemental Security Income

 There is another form of SS disability insurance called Supplemental Security Income (SSI).
-The main difference between SSI and SSDI is in regards to eligibility.
+The main difference between SSI and SSDI is in regard to eligibility.
 While the former is aimed at those who have contributed to SS through taxable income (and thus earned credits), SSI is intended for those with limited means who may not qualify for SSDI.
 Also, while SSDI benefits are funded using FICA taxes, SSI is funded through general taxes.
 SSI does not require work credits, as it is based on whether or not a person meets general income restrictions (one of which is $2,000 or less in cash or combined bank accounts).
 SSI can also be expedited by a compassionate allowance.
 In most states, disabled workers who receive benefits from SSI are also automatically eligible for Medicaid.

 In some situations, it is possible to receive both SSDI and SSI.
 This usually happens when a qualified application for SSDI is granted low enough an SSDI benefit (either because of low wages or because the beneficiary did not work for a sufficient period of time) to make the applicant also eligible for SSI.